ValdemarOrn/IRWorkshop/Guide/Readme.md

 **12dB rolloff** - Controls the steepness of the Low and High Cut filters.
 When selected, applies a 12dB/Octave rolloff rather than a 6dB rolloff.

-Red curve shows 6dB High Cut rolloff, while Green curce shows 12dB High Cut.
+Red curve shows 6dB High Cut rolloff, while Green curve shows 12dB High Cut.
 ![](Rolloff.png)

 **Low/High Cut Left/Right** These controls adjust the high and low cut filters applied to the output signal.